The Morrígan: Glosses and glossaries

 The earliest sources for the Morrígan are glosses in Latin manuscripts and glossaries (collections of glosses).
 The 8th century O'Mulconry's Glossary says that Macha is one of the three morrígna.
-In a 9th century manuscript containing the Vulgate version of the Book of Isaiah, the word Lamia is used to translate the Hebrew Lilith.
+In a 9th-century manuscript containing the Vulgate version of the Book of Isaiah, the word Lamia is used to translate the Hebrew Lilith.
 A gloss explains this night hag as "a monster in female form, that is, a morrígan."
 Cormac's Glossary (also 9th century), and a gloss in the later manuscript H.3.18, both explain the plural word gudemain ("spectres") with the plural form morrígna.

 Ulster Cycle

-The Morrígan's earliest narrative appearances, in which she is depicted as an individual, are in stories of the Ulster Cycle, where she has an ambiguous relationship with the hero Cúchulainn.
-In the Táin Bó Regamna ("The Cattle Raid of Regamain"), Cúchulainn encounters the Morrígan, but does not recognise her, as she drives a heifer from his territory.
+The Morrígan's earliest narrative appearances, in which she is depicted as an individual, are in stories of the Ulster Cycle, where she has an ambiguous relationship with the hero Cú Chulainn.
+In the Táin Bó Regamna ("The Cattle Raid of Regamain"), Cú Chulainn encounters the Morrígan, but does not recognise her, as she drives a heifer from his territory.
 In response to this perceived challenge, and his ignorance of her role as a sovereignty figure, he insults her.
 But before he can attack her she becomes a black bird on a nearby branch.
-Cúchulainn now knows who she is, and tells her that had he known before, they would not have parted in enmity.
+Cú Chulainn now knows who she is, and tells her that had he known before, they would not have parted in enmity.
 She notes that whatever he had done would have brought him ill luck.
 To his response that she cannot harm him, she delivers a series of warnings, foretelling a coming battle in which he will be killed.
 She tells him, "It is at the guarding of thy death that I am; and I shall be."